-- Class I shares are only available to clients of financial intermediaries who: (i) charge such clients a fee for advisory, investment, consulting, or similar services; or (ii) have entered into an agreement with the distributor to offer Class I shares through a no-load program or investment platform - Retirement and other benefit plans - Endowment funds and foundations - Any state, county, or city, or its instrumentality, department, authority, or agency - Accounts registered to insurance companies, trust companies, and bank trust departments - Any entity that is considered a corporation for tax purposes - Investment companies, both affiliated and not affiliated with the advisor - Fund Trustees and other individuals who are affiliated with the fund and other John Hancock funds
+- Clients of financial intermediaries who: (i) charge such clients a fee for advisory, investment, consulting, or similar services; (ii) have entered into an agreement with the distributor to offer Class I shares through a no-load program or investment platform; or (iii) have entered into an agreement with the distributor to offer Class I shares to clients on certain brokerage platforms where the intermediary is acting solely as an agent for the investor who may be required to pay a commission and/or other forms of compensation to the intermediary.
+Other share classes of the fund have different fees and expenses. - Retirement and other benefit plans - Endowment funds and foundations - Any state, county, or city, or its instrumentality, department, authority, or agency - Accounts registered to insurance companies, trust companies, and bank trust departments - Any entity that is considered a corporation for tax purposes - Investment companies, both affiliated and not affiliated with the advisor - Fund Trustees and other individuals who are affiliated with the fund and other John Hancock funds